heavyk/shake-sphere/as-you-like-it.md

 ### 2023-12-21 03:50 - [ZTSaCh02s8U] the gester and the fool

 I noticed that the jester is only for court, so the clowns are all of the common people. common people are allowed to speak their minds without getting punished. interesting implications on society as a whole, considering that the play is restricting all power structures to maintain a sort of false image, and none of them can actually speak their minds.

+### 2023-12-21 03:56 - new foil definition

+"touchstone the clown (a foil) gives rosalind a lot of fuel and energy for the things she discovers in the woods." -- interesting idea.
+I consider a foil as someone that is very receptive/absorbative to others and the environment around them. anyone who is sensitive knows that there's a lot of bad-feeling stuff out there, so instead of feeling it, it's turned (usually) into comedy. a foil also tends to "see through" (as if it were transparent: naive; also perceive the hidden wisdom/essence: sophia) as well, and that deep perception (or lack thereof), comes at a cost of being so sensitive. they're also childlike, because most adults have shut their sensitivity down. what did you say again? "she uses hit witt to fuel her own" -- ah yeah, you're right but I can't see that because I'm more centre perspective, so I just expect my witt to be reflected in others. most people are not in the fun-zone, and they do NOT want to be witty ane funny, which makes it all the more funnier.
+I flashed to malvolio, but I haven't seen that play before, so I'll keep it in mind. interesting